Chapter 2: Faculty Grievances

 The ad hoc Grievance Committee will invite the parties to meet separately with it for the purpose of clarifying or adding to the written statements or to respond to questions.
 Attorneys may not appear with or on behalf of the grievant, witnesses, or the University in proceedings before the committee.
 It is assumed that either party may rely on legal counsel in the preparation of any documents or the collection of any evidence to be presented to the committee.

 The ad hoc Grievance Committee shall have full access to the grievant’s reappointment, tenure, or promotion file.
 It may, in confidence, seek information from other persons or request other documents.
 It will not routinely be provided with access to the personnel files of other faculty members.
-If the committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or the Vice Chancellor for Health Affairs.
-The designated files will be provided unless the Provost or the Vice Chancellor for Health Affairs determines that the information in the files is not relevant because it would not materially aid in the resolution of the grievance.
+If the committee believes that access to such files would be likely to aid materially in the resolution of the grievance, it may request access to specific files from the Provost or, in the case of faculty in the School of Medicine-Clinical Departments, the Dean of the School of Medicine.
+The designated files will be provided unless the Provost or the Dean of the School of Medicine determines that the information in the files is not relevant because it would not materially aid in the resolution of the grievance.
 If the decision is made not to provide the requested files, the decision and the reasons for the decision will be communicated in writing to the ad hoc Grievance Committee chair.
-If the Provost or the Vice Chancellor for Health Affairs is charged in the grievance, the Chancellor will designate a substitute to make this determination.
+If the Provost or the Dean of the School of Medicine is charged in the grievance, the Chancellor will designate a substitute to make this determination.

 The ad hoc Grievance Committee will maintain a record of its proceedings, including written summaries of relevant information and testimony.
 Prior to writing its report, the ad hoc Grievance Committee will submit to the parties a list of all individuals who provided testimony or other information to the committee.
 These parties may submit written comments on this list within seven days.
 The committee will then write preliminary findings of fact and submit them to the parties, who will be given fourteen days in which to submit written responses.
 After considering the responses, the committee may continue its review or render a final report.
 The final report to be submitted to the Chancellor will include (1) a statement of the findings of fact, (2) conclusions as to how those findings of fact relate to one or more of the four grievance criteria, and (3) recommendations.
 (See Section C on procedures following submission of a Grievance Committee’s final report to the Chancellor.)
 A record of all proceedings shall be kept on file in the Faculty Senate office.